-A Nova installation is designed around a single star configuration (like a solar system) in which the hub machine is the star and the managed entities are the planets.
+An Enterprise installation is designed around a single star configuration (like a solar system) in which the hub machine is the star and the managed entities are the planets.
 Special planets can have their own satellites (customized environments within the single point of control), so this model does not imply complete uniformity.

-A Constellation is designed around multiple star configurations and is designed for cases where it is desirable to maintain several points of control or independently managed entities.
+Future releases will be designed around multiple star configurations and for cases where it is desirable to maintain several points of control or independently managed entities.
 This is also called a federation of star networks.
 The reason for choosing this kind of architecture may or may not have to do with service capacity (i.e. for coping with a large number of systems): sometimes knowledge management and responsibilities scale better with federation.